1 of 3

 1. 1

-DFPP uses advanced membrane filtration (not centrifuges) to separate blood components, and is therefore much safer.
+DFPP utilizes advanced membrane filtration (as opposed to centrifuges) to separate blood components, making it a significantly safer process.

 2. 2